 Sample rates are automatically created with each new Synergy organization.
 Sample data is added to make it easier to get started, and any items that are not required can be deleted or changed to be 'inactive'.
 A different list of default rates are created based on the industry type selected for the organization when it was created:

 |Rate name||Rate type||Value / markup||Architects||Construction||Engineers||All other industry types|

 |Sub contract||Sub contractor||10%||Y||Y||Y||Y|

-- Variations When the charge value for the rate has been changed overtime and a audit history exists, then the variations column is populated.
+- Variations - When the charge value for the rate has been changed over time and an audit history exists, then the variations column is populated.
 The number of changes are shown along with the price range showing the lowest and highest value for the rate.
 The variations are completed on a date range (effective date) and only one value is active at a time for standard rates.